-A guide to problems, costs, maintenance and repair for your 2009 Toyota Avalon
+A guide to repairs, service, and maintenance costs for your 2009 Toyota Avalon

 On higher mileage vehicles, an engine misfire may develop and/or the Check Engine Light may illuminate due to a failed ignition coil.
 It is not uncommon to replace all the coils when the first one fails in order to prevent return trips to the repair shop.

 At higher mileages, (125,000-150,000) the automatic transmission may not shift correctly.
 This can be caused by the throttle position sensor being out of adjustment or a shift solenoid needing to be replaced.
 Typically the transmission does not need to be completely overhauled.